 Be sure to keep the planks level as you move your way down the wall by holding the level on the bottom of the planks as you attach them.

-Ready for handy tip?
-Use a nickle to space your planks out!
+Ready for a handy tip?
+Use a nickel to space your planks out on your faux shiplap wall!
 Put one on both the left and the right of the wall (and in the middle if your wall is larger).

-Step 9.
-Step back, pat yourself on the back and go binge watch some more Fixer Upper.
+Step back, pat yourself on the back and go binge-watch some more Fixer Upper.

 That was easy, right?!
-After we finished, we were both kind of shocked at the crazy transformation.
+After we finished, we were both shocked at the crazy transformation.
 It was so stinkin’ easy!

-The best part is that that was SUPER inexpensive.
-Assuming you already have the paint, brushes, nails and all the tools on hand – this will cost you less than $15!!
+The best part about this faux shiplap wall is that it was SUPER inexpensive.
+Assuming you already have the paint, brushes, nails, and all the tools on hand – this will cost you less than $15!!

 What do you think?
 Did you love this guide on how to install a faux shiplap wall?
 Do you have convinced your hubby on adding some farmhouse shiplap in your house yet?
 Did you use real shiplap or faux shiplap?